Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 Is SAP RISE pricing fixed?

 No. The RISE order form carries a flat per FUE price on the surface, but seven specific levers move the commercial outcome.
-BTP credit allocation, SLIC cap, indirect access scope, competitive leverage, renewal escalator, term structure, and exit posture each shift the cost line.
+BTP credit allocation, the SLIC cap, indirect access scope, competitive leverage, the renewal escalator, the term structure, and the exit posture each shift the cost line.

 How large should the BTP credit pool be?

 SAP typically opens at three to five percent of annual contract value.
 The achievable target sits at six to ten percent.
 Stretch deals reach twelve to fifteen percent.
-The pool size depends on use cases such as integrations, extensions, and Business AI agent draw down.
+The pool size depends on integrations, extensions, and Business AI agent draw down.

 What is the SLIC cap?

 The Selective License Income Conversion cap controls how long ECC maintenance runs in parallel with the RISE subscription.
-The default SAP offer is a five year bridge at full maintenance.
-The buyer side response is a step down cap: 100 percent year one, 50 percent year two, 25 percent year three, 0 percent thereafter.
+The SAP default is a five year bridge at full maintenance.
+The buyer side response is a step down cap of 100 percent year one, 50 percent year two, 25 percent year three, and 0 percent thereafter.

 Does indirect access still apply inside RISE?

 Yes.
-The Digital Access document model continues inside RISE.
-The bundle typically includes a base document allowance, then meters above the allowance.
-The buyer side response is to lock the document scope, the allowance size, and the per document price at signing.
+The digital access document model continues inside RISE.
+The bundle typically includes a base allowance, then meters above it.
+Lock the document scope, the allowance size, and the per document price at signing.

 Can we exit RISE before the term ends?

-RISE contracts are subscription terms with termination for convenience rarely allowed.
-The buyer side response is to lock the exit posture at signing: data egress at no cost, ninety to one hundred and eighty days of transition support, and a defined off ramp price per FUE for partial returns.
+RISE contracts are subscription terms and termination for convenience is rarely allowed.
+Lock the exit posture at signing: data egress at no cost, ninety to one hundred and eighty days of transition support, and a defined off ramp price per FUE for partial returns.

 How does Redress engage on SAP RISE negotiations?

 Redress runs SAP RISE negotiations inside Vendor Shield, the Renewal Program, the Benchmark Program, and the Software Spend Assessment.
-The work covers FUE modeling, BTP credit math, SLIC cap negotiation, indirect access scope, and the exit posture.
+The work covers FUE modeling, BTP credit math, the SLIC cap, indirect access scope, and the exit posture.
 Always buyer side, never SAP paid.

-Score your SAP RISE total cost in under five minutes.
+Run the SAP RISE TCO calculator against your estate in under five minutes.

 SAP RISE Negotiation Playbook